Lernstick/glados/README.md

 service apache2 restart
 ```

 Hit `http://localhost/glados/requirements.php` to check if all requirements are met.
+Make sure you have set `upload_max_filesize` and `post_max_size` to a proper value in `php.ini`.

+After checking all requirements, you can remove the `requirements.php` file.

 ```shell
 :wq